QW home | image capture | prints from trans | prints from polaroids | scanning | lightjet | ultrachrome™ | ilfochrome | display life | contact us

 The Ilfochrome Classic (formerly known as Cibachrome) printing process for making color prints from positive transparencies is known for its brilliant color saturation and high image sharpness, properties inherent in the AZO dyes used in the dye bleach process.

-Ilfochromes prepared by Rob for Annette and Keith are done in a conventional darkroom and typically receive dodging (darkening of a local area) and burning (lightening an area).
-Rob also often employs an additional step in the process called contrast masking to bring out details.
-This involves creating a contact black and white negative of the positive image and registering it over the image.
-The mask permits dark areas of the negative to be exposed for a longer period without burning out highlights.
-Ilfochromes are one the most archival of the conventional printing processes (such as Type R and Type C) under normal viewing conditions and dark storage.
+Ilfochromes prepared by Rob for Annette and Keith were prepared in a conventional darkroom with conventional dodging (darkening of a local area), burning (lightening an area) and contrast masks to bring out details, all techniques that software aims to replicate in the digital environment.
+Ilfochromes are one the most archival of the analog printing processes (such as Type R and Type C) under normal viewing conditions and dark storage.

 All of the prints offered by Annette and Keith are best displayed in indirect light, the optimum being natural light or under warm tungsten spotlighting (up to 75 watts.)
 Protecting the prints from humidity and direct light will increase their longevity.